iTwin/itwinjs-core/docs/presentation/Content/ContentInstancesOfSpecificClasses.md

 > **Default value:** `false`

-Identifies whether we should ignore this specification if another specification was already handled (based on rule priorities and definition order).
-Should be used when defining a fallback specification.
+Specifies whether this specification should be ignored if another specification was handled before as determined by rule and specification priorities.
+This provides a mechanism for defining a fallback specification.

 ```ts
 [[include:ContentInstancesOfSpecificClasses.OnlyIfNotHandled.Ruleset]]